Benunc/better-click-to-tweet/better-click-to-tweet/trunk/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 4.4 =
+* Twitter now opens in a new modal box instead of a new tab, (developers: this is done using a call to platform.twitter.com/widgets.js within the code of the output from the shortcode.
+This means that the script won't be loaded on pages or posts where it's not needed.)

+= 4.3.1 =
+* added Italian language

 = 4.3 =
 * added translation support (internationalization or i18n) to the button on the visual editor.
 Now the entire plugin is translatable!